Blue Water Bridge: Description

-Border crossing

-The Port Huron–Sarnia Border Crossing connects the cities of Port Huron, Michigan, and Sarnia, Ontario, at the Blue Water Bridge.
+The Port Huron–Sarnia Border Crossing connects the cities of Port Huron, Michigan, and Point Edward, Ontario, at the Blue Water Bridge.
 Both the US and Canada border stations are open 24 hours per day.
 The US Customs and Border Protection upgraded its inspection facilities in 2011, and Canada Border Services Agency upgraded its facilities in 2012.
 In 2017, inspectors at Port Huron processed 1,579,646 cars and 826,288 trucks.

 History

+Planning and construction

-A US Port of Entry was established at the location in 1836, when a license to provide commercial ferry service between Port Huron and what then was known as Port Sarnia.
+A U.S. Port of Entry had been established at the location in 1836, when a license to provide commercial ferry service between Port Huron and what then was known as Port Sarnia.
 The license was issued to a Canadian man named Crampton who operated a sailboat.
 In the 1840s, a man named Davenport, also from Port Sarnia, operated a pony-powered vessel.
 Steam-powered vessels and paddle wheelers soon followed, but the first vessel capable of carrying automobiles did not arrive until 1921.

-The first bridge was fully opened to traffic on October 10, 1938.
-The lead engineer was Polish-born Ralph Modjeski.
-This bridge originally had two lanes for vehicles as well as sidewalks; the latter were removed in the 1980s to make room for a third lane for automobiles.
-The third lane for each direction started from the apex of the bridge in order to accommodate long lineups entering each side's border crossing.